-This week brings the cycling program to a close.
-For your Sunday workout, you will execute a race or group event on Zwift – a great way to test your pacing and current performance abilities.
-There will be a reduced training load this week for freshness to return to your legs before your big event.
+This week brings the off season cycling program to a close.
+For your Sunday workout, you will execute a race event on Zwift – a great way to test your pacing and current performance abilities.

 Your assignment this week is to: